HasanC14/Programming-Quiz/README.md

 # Description

-An interactive quiz website made with tailwind and react
+An interactive quiz website made with React JS and Tailwind CSS

 # Features